 Similar to organ donation, this allows you to give back to your community when you can no longer physically.

 According to LIMRA, 6% of permanent life insurance policies lapse every year.

-With this rider, however, if you forget to make your premium payment one month on your permanent life insurance policy, this rider automatically takes a loan from the cash value of your policy in order to pay your premium.
+With this rider, however, if you forget to make your premium payment one month on your permanent life insurance policy, this rider automatically takes a loan from your policy’s cash value to pay your premium.

-This last rider is perhaps the least common, as it applies to a very specific situation.
+This last rider is perhaps the least common, as it applies to a particular situation.

-With this rider, the policy owner is able to substitute one insured person for another at any point in the policy.
+With this rider, the policy owner can substitute one insured person for another at any point in the policy.

 As you can see, life insurance riders are not nearly as complicated as they sound.

 And they are certainly worth learning about because they significantly increase the utility of your policy in certain, often dire situations.

 If you have any questions, please don’t hesitate to reach out.

 - Fabric Life Insurance.
 17 Common Life Insurance Riders: What You Should Know